therealergo/Base-ESP32/README.md

 12. Repeat Step 8 to open the build tasks menu again.
 This time press *Flash*.

 Your ESP32 should now be flashed with the firmware!

+## Merging ESP32 Base changes <!-- From ESP32-Base, DONT CHANGE for an actual project README -->

+From time to time, improvements may be made to the ESP32 project base.
+To bring those changes into your existing project (on the master branch), take the following steps:
+1. Run the following command: ```git pull https://github.com/SaucyBytes/SB-Base-ESP32.git master```
+2. If there are any CONFLICT's listed, merge the changes together.
+This should be uncommon, but you'll have to use your brain to ensure the result is correct.
+3. If a merge was necessary, run ```git commit``` to finish the merge.
+4. Test your tools to ensure that everything is working as intended.
+5. Now run ```git push``` to actully push your changes to GitHub.